Tel: 01728 746916

 Many of those who started at Valley Farm have gone on to great things.
 For instance Penny Bourne who became a WHA western Judge, Lee Rutter who was pert of the Bronze Medal winning team at the FEI European Reining Championships in 2009.
 Merlyn Forrer, international vaulter, and Amanda Ling, British Vaulting Champion 1988.
 Several of our customers are now running their own sucessful yards. (if you would like to be mentioned here, let us know!)

 Valley Farm has always had close assoiations with the Pony Club.
 Both of Sarah's children were members of the Easton Harriers Pony Club.
 Valley Farm itself is now a registered Pony Club Centre.
 This means that even children who do not own their own ponies can join in with all the Pony Club activities, and earn internationally recognised qualifications and achievement badges.

 The Camargue Café opened in the 1996 and has at times been let to other people and at times been run by Valley Farm staff.
-We love cooking, but horses is where our interests really lie, so we would be happy to let it again tho the right person.
+We love cooking, but horses is where our interests really lie.

 Sarah has always been passionate about all animals, and over the years has collected a variety of animals requiring homes for various reasons.
 Everything from stick insects to stray cats, ducks and geese to llamas and camels.
 All these animals quickly became part of the family, and have been adored by the public.
 Some notable ones included: Baa Baa the sheep who enjoyed carriage driving like a horse, and used to come into the house like a dog and Teddy the Boxer dog, who became a world wide celebrity after IKEA started selling posters of him wearing goggles, riding in the Bugatti Sports car.